 Webinars are also available to help teach awareness and solutions to cyber security threats.
 Webinars can be free or cost a one-time fee to attend.
 These webinars are often packed with influential guest speakers, new information, and tips from other cyber security professionals.

 This is a valuable place to network and learn about the most recent cyber security threats and hone your skills.
-It also provides new opportunities for further learning and classes.
+It also provides new opportunities for continuous learning and classes.
 It is one of the best ways to start working on obtaining cyber security jobs without a degree.

 How to Get a Cyber Security Job With a GED